northscaler/error-support/README.md

 Folks haven't been exactly disciplined when it comes to the format of the `message` property.

 A common solution to this is to subclass `Error` with one that supports a `code` property (among others, possibly).
+This is exactly what this library does, and more.

 The `code` is guaranteed never to change, whereas the `message` can.
 Also, `code` can be anything you like, but we recommend `string`s like `E_SOMETHING_BAD`.
 `Symbol`s or `number`s aren't a bad idea, but `Symbol`s don't `toString()` very well, and you always have to go look up a `number` to see what it means.

-This is exactly what this library does.
 In Node.js, there is [a well known issue](https://github.com/nodejs/node/issues/13937) that discusses this.

 > NOTE: never depend on the `message` property's content.